 - Discuss trending topics.
 While you don’t want to come across as clickbaity, bringing a new angle or idea to a conversation on a burning topic can help create buzz around your organization.
 It also acts as a great way to showcase your company’s values in action.

 - Show them what goes on behind the scenes.
 Letting your potential customers and existing clients alike know how your product is made makes your audience feel exclusive and included.
 And that helps you deepen your relationship with them.

 - Use videos, branded illustrations, and infographics.
 Visuals can help you tell your story in a deeper and more meaningful way, so don’t shy away from images and videos.

-4. Invite your audience to like and like other pages
+4. Invite your audience to like your page, and like other pages in return

 This is where things get exciting: in order to sell anything, people need to be aware of your brand.

 And the best way to grow awareness on Facebook is by inviting people to like your page.